5jt/dyalog-cookbook/manuscript/10_documentation.md

 #### ADOC_Doc

 There is one more reserved name: `ADOC_Doc`.
 This is useful when you want to document an unscripted (ordinary) namespace.
-Just add a niladic function that returns no or a shy result with comments.
-Those comments are processed in exactly the same way leading comments in scripts are processed.
+Just add a niladic function carrying comments that returns no or a shy resul.
+Those comments are then processed in exactly the same way leading comments in scripts are processed.

 That will do for now.

 [^faq]: Compile those from questions actually asked by users.
-It's a common mistake to make the list up as "Question we would like our users to ask".
+It's a common mistake to put together "Question we would like our users to ask".

 [^ocd]: Thanks to Roger Hui for this term.